 Picture using a flexible, bendy ruler to connect multiple dots on paper, creating a smooth path that naturally adjusts its curvature between points.
 The curve is seamless but not as “tight” to each point as the cubic Hermite.

-(*) t is a scaling parameter that moves smoothly between the two endpoints while controlling the interpolation in a way that respects both the function values and slopes at those endpoints.
-This allows to create a curve that not only passes through the points but also respects the desired angles or directions at those points.
+1 \\( t \\) is a scaling parameter that moves smoothly between the two endpoints while controlling the interpolation in a way that respects both function values and slopes at those endpoints.

 Key Takeaways: